-W.O.L.F. immediately agreed to take the little wolf and made plans to fly the rescue team to California, rent a van, pick up the animal, and drive back to Colorado – all in a 24 hours.
-W.O.L.F. staff got the wolf, now named Castiel, to our Vet in Wellington, Colorado on the 4th of July.
+W.O.L.F. immediately agreed to take the little wolf and made plans to fly the rescue team to California, rent a van, pick up the animal, and drive back to Colorado – all in 24 hours.
+W.O.L.F. staff got the wolf, now named Castiel, to our vet in Wellington, Colorado on the 4th of July.
 He was covered in ticks, malnourished, and suffering from a severe case of mange that caused secondary infections.
 Dr. Teva Stone immediately started to work on helping the sickly wolf, and the decision was made to keep him at an off-site W.O.L.F. infirmary in order for Castiel to regain his health, gain some weight, and recover from his ordeal.
 Dr. Stone prescribed medicated baths, antibiotics, and pain medication.
 Castiel recovered quickly and moved to the Sanctuary on July 19th.
 He was very shy with his humans and clearly longed for animal companionship.
 W.O.LF. made the decision to find him a suitable female companion as quickly as possible and rescued a young female named Tenali from Wisconsin on July 22, 2016.
 The two animals were introduced, and Tenali, a very social and playful wolf dog, immediately wanted to play.
-Castiel was a bit overwhelmed by her energy but gradually adjusted and began to trust his happy his new friend.
+Castiel was a bit overwhelmed by her energy but gradually adjusted and began to trust his new friend.
 The two wolf dogs were soon seen walking together in their enclosure and spending time with each other.
 In short order, Tenali was able to help Castiel overcome his shy hesitation.
-They were often seen playing together, and formed a very strong bond.
+They were often seen playing together and formed a very strong bond.